M8N-MatanDessaur/doubleslash-app/README.md

 > It uses syntax highlighting to make taking coding notes easier.
 You can also store your coding tips, snippets, and to-do lists or even just plain text notes.
 > It's a minimalist app with a fun twist that's easy to use.
 ---
-> [Project Information]
->
-> DoubleSlash is a Full-Stack (MERN) web app that uses React for the front-end and NodeJs with the Express Framework for the back-end.
-> MongoDB is used for data storage and retrieval with Axios.
->
-> You'll improve your web programming skills by researching and using resources such as Google's prettify for syntax highlighting.
-> The design is modern and minimalistic with clean, reusable React functional components built with hooks like NextJS useSWR, useState, useNavigate, etc. The layout and > style design will be live coded using sementic html and css using the latest versions of selectors, functions and properties
-> making the app feel fresh and modern.
----
 > [Project Inspirations]
 >
 > - Google Keep